databricks/cli/integration/README.md

 * Every package **must** be named after its directory with `_integration` appended
   * Requiring a different package name for integration tests avoids aliasing with the main package.

+These requirements are enforced by a unit test in this directory.

 ## Running integration tests

 Integration tests require the following environment variables: